Text4baby Data and Evaluation

 Text4baby regularly consults with experts to guide our internal research and evaluation efforts.
 Current and future research and evaluation efforts include:

-- In October 2012, text4baby implemented a flu module designed to gain insight around whether providing appointment reminders and tailored educational messaging via text improves self-reported vaccination coverage among text4baby participants.
-Data analysis is currently underway.
+- In October 2012, Text4baby implemented a flu module designed to gain insight around whether providing appointment reminders and tailored educational messaging via text improves self-reported vaccination coverage among Text4baby participants.
+The results were recently presented at the 2013 mHealth Summit.
+Click here to read the abstract of the presentation.9

-- In partnership with the Centers for Medicare and Medicaid Services, text4baby implemented a Medicaid module.
-The goal of the module was to identify the health insurance status of text4baby participants and provide information on Medicaid/CHIP to participants who indicated they were uninsured.
-Preliminary results suggest messaging sent to uninsured women may encourage Medicaid/CHIP application among pregnant and new mother text4baby participants.
+- In partnership with the Centers for Medicare and Medicaid Services, Text4baby implemented a Medicaid module.
+The goal of the module was to identify the health insurance status of Text4baby participants and provide information on Medicaid/CHIP to participants who indicated they were uninsured.
+Preliminary results suggest messaging sent to uninsured women may encourage Medicaid/CHIP application among pregnant and new mother Text4baby participants.
 Click here to learn more about the results of the Medicaid module.
+Additionally, the Kaiser Family Foundation (KFF) recently conducted interviews with Text4baby participants to better understand the impact of the Medicaid Module.
+Findings are highlighted in their February 2014 Issue Brief.
+10

 Access to Data for Text4baby Outreach Partners